Votanikos Mosque

-The Mosque of Athens (Ισλαμικό Τέμενος Αθηνών) or Athens Mosque (Τζαμί της Αθήνας) is a mosque in the Votanikos neighbourhood of Athens, Greece.
+The Votanikos Mosque, more commonly known as the Mosque of Athens (Ισλαμικό Τέμενος Αθηνών) or the Athens Mosque (Τζαμί της Αθήνας), is a mosque in the Votanikos neighbourhood of Athens, Greece.
 It is the first official mosque in the Greek capital since the Greek War of Independence.
-Athens was the only European capital without a mosque until its construction.
-The project faced opposition from the Greek Orthodox Church and civil protests.
+Until the mosque was completed in 2020, Athens was the only European capital city without a mosque.
+Construction of the mosque was opposed by the Greek Orthodox Church and subject to civil and judicial protests.
+Construction of the mosque was funded by the Greek Government and it is the only mosque in a European capital built solely using government funds.

 History

-There are mosques from the Ottoman times in Athens, such as the Tzistarakis Mosque and the Fethiye Mosque, but they function solely as archaeological monuments.
-Until 2014, only Orthodox Christianity, Judaism, and Islam in some areas of Greece were legally allowed to open places of worship.
+Ottoman-era mosques in Athens, such as the Tzistarakis Mosque and the Fethiye Mosque, function solely as archaeological monuments and have not been used for worship since the mid-1920s.
+Until 2014, only Orthodox Christianity, Judaism, and Islamin some areas of Greecewere legally allowed to open places of worship.
 While there was no official mosque near Athens, more than a hundred makeshift mosques formed in the area.
-As of November 2020, ten had been given permission by the Greek government to continue operating but the others face being moved or shut down.
+As of November 2020, ten had been given permission by the Greek government to continue operating but the others were moved or shut down.

 The first law passed by the Greek Parliament about constructing a ″Turkish mosque″ in the Athens area was in 1890.
 In 1970, conservative Arab countries offered the funding of a mosque in Athens but neither the law nor the proposal were realized.
-Increased immigration from Muslim countries in recent decades has made the establishment more urgent—about 200,000 Muslims live in the Athens area, many of whom are Pakistani but until recently there was no official mosque building.
+Increased immigration from Muslim countries in the late 20th- and early 21st centuries made the establishment more urgent.
+Approximately 200,000 Muslims live in the Athens area, many of whom are Pakistani.
+However, until 2020, there was no official mosque building.

 The first attempt to establish a mosque in Athens dates to Law 2833 in 2000 which envisaged its establishment at Hourmouza in Paiania and was intended to be financed by Saudi Arabia.
-Due to the reaction of the Church and the locals, the project stalled.
+Due to the reaction of the Orthodox Church and locals, the project stalled.

 In 2006, the effort was resumed with Law 3512 but with major modifications: it was decided that the construction would be financed solely by the Greek state which would retain complete control over the mosque and appoint its imam.
-The project was repeatedly delayed due to judicial actions by various groups- which went all the way to the Council of State-and the fact that four successive public tenders received no interest from contractors.
+The project was repeatedly delayed due to protest and judicial actions by various groups, including appeals the Council of State.
+Additionally, despite four successive public tenders, contractors showed no interest in bidding for the project.
+Amongst the most vocal of the far-right opponents was Golden Dawn, a neo-Nazi former political party that between 2009 and 2015 became the third-largest party in the Hellenic Parliament.